-Dinner with his teammates was a bit awkward—only a bit.
+Dinner with his teammates was somewhat awkward—only a bit.

-It wasn't like he'd been avoiding them.
+It wasn't like he had been avoiding them.
 That idea of tension hanging over their heads was but a fool's dream.
-He'd just been a little preoccupied as of late.
+He had just been a little preoccupied as of late.
 At least he got something to show for it now.

 "So, Jaune!"
 Nora hummed as she absently stabbed into her dinner pancakes drenched in a criminally insane amount of syrup.
 "What were you doing in our room alone?
 Something naughty?
 Was it something top secret?
 Oh!
 It is!
 Isn't it!"
 She slammed her hands onto the table, leaning as close as possible toward him from the other end.
 "Tell me!
 I can keep a secret!"

 "No, you can't."
 Jaune eyed his sandwich.
-He was feeling quite peckish.
+He felt quite peckish.

-Jaune didn't know where she came up with that assumption, but he did answer her with a large bite of his sandwich, mumbling complete nonsense to his bubbly teammate.
+The Arc wondered where she came up with that assumption, but he answered her by taking a large bite out of his sandwich, mumbling complete nonsense to his bubbly teammate.
 He shrugged as a mock apology when he knew she couldn't understand him, smirking a little into his meal.
 Victory never tasted so good.

-Never one to give up on anything, she latched onto Ren's arm, shaking him relentlessly.
-Nora even went as far as to pout her lip with her head pressed into his chest.
+Never one to give up on anything, she turned to her secret weapon, Ren, and latched onto his arm, shaking him relentlessly.
+Nora even went as far as to pout her lip with her head pressed against his chest.
 "Ren!
 Make Jaune tell me his secret."